How to Deal With Job Interview Stress!

 Being early gives you the advantage in an interview; additionally, spending time in the waiting area or at the reception may cause you to unintentionally notice aspects of your potential workplace.
 As you sit back and take in your surroundings, you’re forming first impressions that will help you when you walk into the interview room.

-How to Deal With Stress During a Job Interview
+How to Deal With Job Interview Stress once you are inside

 Here are some helpful suggestions that you can use as defensive techniques if you still experience difficulties during the interview despite your efforts to protect yourself from stressful thoughts and other triggers.